Why CISOs Are Slow-Rolling Agentic AI (And Why That's Actually Smart)

 The board will eventually thank them for it.
 They always do.

 CISOs in financial services are slowing agentic AI adoption because autonomous systems create new attack surfaces that current security controls cannot monitor or govern.
 Agentic AI agents access core business systems, modify configurations, and chain actions at machine speed without human oversight.
-With 92% of organizations lacking visibility into AI identities and only 6% having fully deployed agentic AI in security operations, CISOs are insisting on governance frameworks before production deployment to protect regulated data and meet examiner expectations.
+With 92% of organizations lacking visibility into AI identities and only 6% having fully deployed agentic AI in security operations, CISOs are insisting on governance frameworks before production deployment.
+The disciplined pattern in regulated financial services is to deploy Microsoft 365 Copilot under an operating model like M365 Guardian that wires Purview, Entra ID, Defender, and Sentinel together to satisfy examiner expectations before the first agent reaches production.

 Slow-rolling agentic AI means deliberately pacing adoption to build governance, testing, and oversight capabilities before full deployment.
 Blocking means saying no entirely.
 CISOs who slow-roll are still evaluating use cases, running sandboxed pilots, and building access controls.
 They are preparing to deploy safely rather than refusing to deploy at all.
 Gartner predicts over 40% of agentic AI projects will be cancelled by 2027, primarily because organizations deployed without adequate governance.

 In December 2025, Amazon's AI coding agent Kiro autonomously deleted and recreated a live AWS production environment, causing a 13-hour outage.
 This incident demonstrates the risk of AI agents operating with broad permissions and limited oversight.
 For financial institutions, a similar event could disrupt core banking operations, trigger regulatory notification requirements, and expose member or customer data.
-The Kiro incident validates the CISO position that governance and permission boundaries must precede agentic AI deployment.
+The Kiro incident validates the CISO position that governance and permission boundaries must precede agentic AI deployment, which is exactly the discipline an operating model like M365 Guardian enforces on a Microsoft 365 Copilot rollout before any production-touching agent action is allowed.

 CEO, Access Business Technologies

 Justin Kirsch has stood in the gap between executive ambition and security reality for 25 years in financial services IT.
-As CEO of Access Business Technologies, he works with CISOs who are under pressure to deploy AI faster and helps them build the governance foundation that makes speed sustainable.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he works with CISOs at banks, credit unions, and mortgage companies who are under pressure to deploy Microsoft 365 Copilot faster and helps them build the M365 Guardian governance foundation that makes that speed sustainable.